karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ```

 Following this logic, if a third API was to be configured with a `hosts` field,
-a `methods` field, and a `uris` field, it would be evaluated first by Kong.
+a `methods` field, and a `uris` field, it would be evaluated first by Qordoba.

 [Back to TOC](#table-of-contents)

 ## Proxying behavior

-The proxying rules above detail how Kong forwards incoming requests to your
+The proxying rules above detail how Qordoba forwards incoming requests to your
 upstream services.
 Below we detail what happens internally between the time
-Kong *recognizes* an HTTP request to a target service, and the actual
+Qordoba *recognizes* an HTTP request to a target service, and the actual
 *forwarding* of the request upstream.

 [Back to TOC](#table-of-contents)

 ### 1. Load balancing

-Starting with Kong 0.10, Kong implements load balancing capabilities to
+Starting with Qordoba 0.10, Qordoba implements load balancing capabilities to
 distribute the forwarded requests across multiple instances of an upstream
 service.

-Previous to Kong 0.10, Ordinarily, Kong would send proxied requests to the
+Previous to Qordoba 0.10, Ordinarily, Qordoba would send proxied requests to the
 `upstream_url`, and load balancing across multiple upstream instances required
 an external load balancer.